z4yx/pam_rssh/README.md

 # PAM-RSSH

 This PAM module provides ssh-agent based authentication.
 The primary design goal is to avoid typing password when you `sudo` on remote servers.
-Instead, you can simply touch your hardware security key (e.g. Yubikey) to fulfill user verification.
+Instead, you can simply touch your hardware security key (e.g. Yubikey/Canokey) to fulfill user verification.
 The process is done by forwarding the remote authentication request to client-side ssh-agent as a signature request.

+This project is developed in Rust language to minimize security flaws.

+## Development Status

+It's a preliminary version now.
+Test and feedback are needed.

+Currently supported SSH public key types:
+- RSA (with SHA256 digest)
+- ECDSA 256/384/521
+- ED25519

+Under development:
+- FIDO2 (ed25519-sk/ecdsa-sk)

 ## Build and Install